prakrit338/AI-resume/README.md

-# PDF Question Answering App
+# Resume PDF Question Answering App

-This is a Flask application that allows users to upload PDF files and ask questions about their content.
-The app uses natural language processing and machine learning models to understand the PDF content and provide relevant answers to the user's questions.
+This is a Flask application that allows users to upload resume PDFs and ask questions about the information contained within them.
+The app utilizes natural language processing and machine learning models to understand the resume content and provide accurate and relevant answers to the user's questions.

 ## Features

-- Upload and process multiple PDF files
+- Upload and process multiple resume PDFs
-- Ask questions about the PDF content
+- Ask questions about the candidate's experience, skills, education, and more
-- Get accurate and contextual answers
+- Get contextual and concise answers based on the resume content

 ## Prerequisites